Hambletonian 10: Pedigree

 Hambletonian 10 is considered a foundation sire of the Standardbred due to his pervasive influence on modern bloodlines.
 The breed is older than Hambletonian by a few generations, though, and was formed by mixing Thoroughbred bloodlines with various trotting breeds,such as the Norfolk Trotter, Canadian Pacer, and Hackney Horse.
 Hambletonian's sire Abdallah, one of the fastest trotters of his time, was sired by the Thoroughbred stallion Mambrino and was out of the Norfolk Trotter mare Amazzona.

-Hambletonian 10 was inbred 3 × 4 × 4 × 4 to the stallion Messenger, meaning the horse appears in the pedigree once in the third generation and three times in the fourth generation.
+^ Hambletonian 10 is inbred 3S × 5S x 4S x 4D x 4D to the stallion Messenger, meaning that he appears third generation, fifth generation (via Saratoga)^, and fourth generation, once each, on the sire side of his pedigree, and fourth generation twice on the dam side of his pedigree.